-Join Jess Stratton for an in-depth discussion in this video What is the Lotus Notes sidebar?, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video What is the Lotus Notes sidebar?, part of Learning Lotus Notes.

 The Lotus Notes sidebar is a conduit to data we need to access quickly and frequently. …The items in the sidebar are called panels, and they're designed to minimize and stack, …so we can put in as many as we need there. …There is three ways that we can look at the sidebar, and we can adjust that by the button …right in the middle on the border. …It highlights when you hover the mouse over it, there is three modes. …All the way open like it is now, if I click once more, it minimizes the panels.…